|

 even the machines that produce them all.
 Everything and anything that

-was manufactured, also needed photographing.
+was manufactured also needed photographing.

 Daisy

-(Cimmi’s sister), Orange County, medium format transparency,
+(Cimmi’s sister).
+Medium format transparency,

 1997